rackerlabs/support-how-to/content/how-to/cloud-servers/basic-linux-directory-permissions-and-how-to-check-them/index.md

 After a file or directory recognizes you as a user owner, group owner, or other, it assigns a combination of the following permissions:

-- **r**: The read permission lets you view or read the file or directory.
+* **r**: The read permission lets you view or read the file or directory.
 * **w**: The write permission lets you write or modify the file or directory.
 * **x**: The execute permission lets you execute an executable file or search a directory.

 Each user authority is assigned these, in order, where a `-` represents that permission being absent.
 For example, the following table explains the permissions **rwxr-xr--**:

-rwx | r-x | r--
+rwx | r-x | r\-\-
 -|-|-
 The first part, User Owner permissions | The second part, Group Owner permissions | The third part, Other permissions read, write, execute | read, execute | read

 This user can do anything | This user can look at and execute the file.
 But not modify it | This user can only look at it

-An easy way to visualize this is with:
+The following image provides an easy way to visualize this:

 ![](https://one.rackspace.com/download/attachments/745610859/image2021-3-3_12-33-44.png?version=1&modificationDate=1614774824701&api=v2)

 ### How to change permissions with letters